 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Eighth Supplementary Agreement is to operate and take effect despite any other Act or law and, to the extent that it amends the entrenched provisions (within the meaning of section 10), despite section 10.

-[Section 4D inserted by No. 51 of 2003 s.
+[Section 4D inserted: No. 51 of 2003 s.
 5.]

 4E.
 Eleventh Supplementary Agreement ratified and implementation authorised